Tahj Mowry Pens Touching Tribute To ‘First Love’ Naya Rivera & Says He Hopes For A Safe Return

 “No woman has ever measured up what you gave me or how you made me feel,” Mowry said.
 “I’ve never liked to admit it but I have never stopped loving you.”

 After opening up about his bond with Rivera, Mowry asked 1 million followers to continue to pray for her family.
-He shouted out her mother, Yolanda, her father, George and her siblings, Mychal and Nickayla.
-Mowry also said he is thinking of Rivera’s ex-husband Ryan Dorsey and their son, Josey.
+He shouted out to her mother, Yolanda, her father, George, and her siblings, Mychal and Nickayla.
+Mowry also said he is thinking of Rivera’s ex-husband, Ryan Dorsey, and their son, Josey.

 According to Hollywood Life, Mowry and Rivera became friends while they were acting in the 1990s.
 Rivera made several guest appearances on Mowry’s show, Smart Guy, and the two remained close ever since.
 In her 2016 memoir, Sorry Not Sorry: Dreams, Mistakes and Growing Up, Rivera revealed that Mowry was her first kiss.

-Ventura County Sherriff’s Office has been searching for Rivera’s body since Wednesday, July 8.
-She was last seen at Lake Piru with Josey and went missing several hours earlier.
-Josey was seen sleeping in the boat Rivera rented for them and is now in Dorsey’s care.
+The Ventura County Sheriff’s Office has been searching for Rivera’s body since Wednesday, July 8.
+She was last seen on Lake Piru with Josey.
+Josey was found sleeping in the boat Rivera rented for them and is now in Dorsey’s care.

 On Thursday, July 9, police ruled Rivera’s search as a recovery mission and she has been presumed dead.